makma/fingerprintjs.com/content/blog/how-to-lower-your-twilio-costs-by-using-fingerprinting-for-2fa.md

 …
 ```

-Once you have your FingerprintJS public API key, you can add the following to your `public/javascripts/index.js` file:
+Once you have your Fingerprint public API key, you can add the following to your `public/javascripts/index.js` file:

 ```javascript
 $(document).ready(() => {